OSK-GITHUBB/Final-Project/README.md

 navigate to the program_client directory and run: "yarn install"

-"yarn add @solana/spl-token"
+we still need these extras for tokens: "yarn add @solana/spl-token"

-in program_client directory; create an app.ts file as shown.
+in program_client directory; create an app.ts file as shown under the same folder.

 npx ts-node app.ts <YOUR_PROGRAM_ID>